dcndn4/HW-7-TimeSrs_YenFuture/README.md

 I forecasted Returns using the ARMA model and the Settle Price using the ARIMA model - initial results yielded AIC (Akaike Information Criterion) and

-BIC (Bayesian Information Criterion) levels of approximately 15000, which argued against the usefulness of these models for trading without further iterations and improvements, as the current
+BIC (Bayesian Information Criterion) levels of approximately 15000 (ARMA) and 83000 (ARIMA) which argued against the usefulness of these models for trading without further iterations and improvements, as the current

 data has too many parameters.
+However in both cases the projections show an uptick in exchange rate futures.

 ### Part II - Linear Regression Forecasting